 Each of these categories appears in departmental spending plans and accounts.
 The amounts going to each vary according to departmental responsibilities and central government priorities.

 Departments spend both centrally and by funding public bodies, which are used when spending needs a degree of operational or constitutional separation from government.
-The largest such bodies in terms of the amount of funding they receive are NHS England and the Education Funding Agency.
+The largest such bodies in terms of the amount of funding they receive are NHS England and the Education and Skills Funding Agency.

 Commons Briefing papers CBP-8046